NRI Income Tax & Compliance

 Form 12BB

 Looking for a simple way to claim tax benefits on home loan interest, HRA, Section 80C investments, and more?
 Then you must know about Form 12BB - a standardized tax declaration form introduced on 1 June 2016 by the Central Board of Direct Taxes (CBDT).
-Since its launch, it has become a crucial document for salaried employees as well as Non-Resident Indians (NRIs) earning income in India.
+Since its launch, it has become a crucial document for salaried employees and Non-Resident Indians (NRIs) earning income in India.

-For both residents and NRIs, Form 12BB is not optional—it is essential for claiming tax deductions and ensuring accurate TDS calculation.
+For both residents and NRIs, Form 12BB is mandatory if you want your employer to consider deductions while calculating TDS.
 By declaring eligible investments, expenses, and tax-saving instruments, you can claim deductions up to INR 1,50,000 under Section 80C along with other allowances, including HRA, LTA, Section 24(b), and more.

 If you are an NRI with income taxable in India, this guide will help you understand why Form 12BB for NRIs is important and how to use it effectively.